sethips/Find-a-Mate/README.md

 # Date-me

-Dating application written in flask.I have used bootstrap for the front end and ajax calls for accepting or rejecting matches.
-I have also used mysql as database for storing the users information.
+Dating application written in flask as backend and bootstrap as front end with mysql as database.

 ## Features Supported